-- specific objective: implementing existing regulations appropriately (e.g. Habitats Directive, EU Regulation 812/2004) - specific threats to be mitigated: bycatch - rationale: while legislation exists (EU Fisheries Regulations) the overall level of implementation and effectiveness is unclear - target: to ensure that existing regulations with respect to bycatch reduction measures are being effectively implemented and to collect data on their efficacy in reducing bycatch - method: - through a scientifically designed and flexible observer scheme and review of existing schemes, and development and testing of reliable mitigation devices/methods.
+- specific objective: guarantee that existing regulations are implemented (e.g. Habitats Directive requirements, EU Fisheries Regulation 812/2004) - specific threats to be mitigated: bycatch - rationale: while legislation exists (EU Fisheries Regulations) the overall level of implementation and effectiveness is unclear - target: to ensure that existing regulations with respect to bycatch reduction measures are being effectively implemented and to collect data on their efficacy in reducing bycatch - method: through a scientifically designed observer scheme and review of existing schemes, and development and testing of reliable mitigation devices/methods.